 Volleys are also helpful if you’re playing on an old or uneven surface.
 On courts like these, the ball may bounce irregularly, and throw off your groundstroke return.
 If you can eliminate the bouncing aspect by hitting a volley, you don’t have to worry about a bad bounce messing up your shot.

-In short, just because volleys went out of style a while ago due to sophisticated racquet technology benefiting powerful groundstrokes, players nowadays are re-appreciating the cerebral art of a perfect volley that can still fit nicely into anyone’s game.
-Including a pro’s.
+In short, just because volleys went out of style a while ago doesn’t mean it’s an obsolete shot.
+Despite sophisticated racquet technology benefiting powerful groundstrokes, players nowadays are re-appreciating the cerebral art of a perfect volley.

 How To Volley In Tennis For Beginners And What Mistakes To Avoid